Never Say Die (Jon Bon Jovi song)

 "Never Say Die" is the third solo single by American rock singer Jon Bon Jovi.
-It was released in 1991 from his debut album Blaze of Glory, the soundtrack album from the film Young Guns II.
+It was released in March 1991 from his debut album Blaze of Glory, the soundtrack album from the film Young Guns II.

 Release and Promotion

 The single was only ever released in three countries; Poland, Canada and Australia.
 In Poland it became a Top20 hit peaking at No.17.
 In Australia it entered the charts on April 7, 1991 and peaked at number 60 during a four-week run.